2021 UPDATE – From 1 July 2021 import approvals under the 25 Year Rule are handled by the new ROVER system.

-The Aust Govt. has provided this 25 Year Rule Vehicle Import – Guidance (PDF) setting out how the new 25 Year Rule will operate under interim arrangements from 10 December 2019, the type of vehicles that can be imported, and how to apply for an Import Approval.
+In December 2019 the Aust Govt. provided a 25 Year Rule Vehicle Import – Guidance (PDF) setting out how the new 25 Year Rule would operate under interim arrangements, the type of vehicles that can be imported under this option, and how to apply for an Import Approval.

 For convenience we have summarised the main points below.

 – 1988 and older rule

 This ceased to exist on 30 June 2021.
 It used to apply to ALL vehicles built BEFORE 1 January 1989, without restriction of vehicle category.

 It has now been completely replaced by the 25 Year Rule.

 – 25 Year Rule

 This applies to all vehicles that are at least 25 years old.
 Certain types of vehicles are excluded, see below.